Monday 9 March 2009

 Medieval

-“Did you know that the human mortality rate is EXACTLY the same as it was in Medieval times?
-And yet we think we’ve progressed as a race.” continued Mr. Gamble.
+Williams continued, “Did you know that the human mortality rate is EXACTLY the same as it was in Medieval times?”

-“We can’t be sure about further back than that, as medical records only go back so far.”
+“We can’t be sure about mortality rates beyond the dark ages, as medical records only go back so far.”

 “However, our statistical analysis suggests that mortality was likely to be well above 70% even as far back as the bronze age.”